-In many of the big agencies, and in particular talent agencies, the only way that a wannabe agent can break into the industry is to work as an unpaid intern or in the mail room.
+In many of the big agencies, and in particular talent agencies, the only way that a wannabe agent can break into the industry is to work as an unpaid intern or an assistant.
 Many of Hollywood's mega agents and moguls including David Geffen (estimated net worth $6 billion), Barry Diller, and Michael Ovitz started their careers working in the mail room.
 A definite read for anyone serious about becoming an agent should be the book "The Mailroom: Hollywood History from the Bottom Up" by David Rensin.

 05Focus on One Type of Model

-Until you have been working in the industry for a while it is best to focus on one particular area and become the best you can be in that area.
-Focus on representing only editorial female models, male models, child models or swimsuit models - whatever area that most interests you is the area that you should focus your attention.
-It will allow you to become a specialist and the go-to person for that type of model or talent.
+Until you have been working in the industry for a while, it's best to specialize in one area and become an expert in that area.
+Decide where to focus your energies, which should be what interests you, whether it's representing only female editorial models, male models, child models or swimsuit models.
+By honing in on one type of model, you'll become a specialist and the go-to person for that type of model or talent.

 If you can't attend a modeling convention a great online resource of agents and scouts is ModelScouts.com.
 The scouts at ModelScouts.com often mentor new scouts who bring them new faces to market to major agencies.